We build and develop digital tools to make health care systems safer and more effective for health care workers and patients.

-Guerra is the founder of the AltusLearn Network, a platform that enables healthcare professionals to track and meet annual compliance and education requirements.
-His immigrant father’s bumpy healthcare journey fuels his passion for innovations for patients and the dedicated workers in clinics, hospitals, and other facilities.
+Dan is the founder of Altus and its sister company, SDMCentral, which develops tools for patients and doctors to make better care decision together.
+Guerra’s immigrant father’s challenging health care journey fuels his passion for innovations for patients and the dedicated workers in clinics, hospitals, and other facilities.

-As a young entrepreneur, Guerra chose to give back to his community as chairperson of the board of directors Madison’s Community Development Authority from 2011 to 2019.
+As a young entrepreneur, Dan chose to give back to his community as chairperson of the board of directors Madison’s Community Development Authority from 2011 to 2019.
 This agency champions redevelopment efforts for the city and oversees the Section 8 federal housing program and the city’s public housing program that serves 1,800 people.
-Guerra has participated in national Hispanic efforts including a program at Stanford University.
+Dan has participated in national Hispanic efforts including a program at Stanford University.
 He currently serves on the board of directors for the Latino Professional Association of Greater Madison, Inc.

 Prior to starting AltusLearn, Dan worked in the web technologies and software development industry.